Recipe Overview

 • teaspoon salt

-• Strawberries, bananas, marshmallows, brownies, graham crackers, etc. for dipping (see note for more ideas)
+• strawberries, bananas, marshmallows, brownies, graham crackers (see note for more ideas)

 Instructions

-• Place chocolate chips, heavy cream, vanilla, and salt in slow cooker.
+• Place chocolate chips, heavy cream, vanilla, and salt in 1 ½-quart slow cooker (see note).

-• Set on low and cook for one hour, stirring every 20 minutes.
+• Cover, and set on low.
+Cook for 1 hour, stirring every 20 minutes.

-• Once all chocolate is melted, the fondue is ready.
+• Once all the chocolate is melted, the fondue is ready.
 Keep on warm setting.
 Dunk away!
+Depending on what you're offering as dippers, you may want to have toothpicks or small skewers available, too.

 Notes